Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 // this is an array of `Balances.Burned` events

-const burnedEvents = await typedApi.events.Balances.Burned.pull()
+const burnedEvents = await typedApi.event.Balances.Burned.get(block.hash)

 Watch